stratumn/agent/packages/agent-js/README.md

 // Assumes an HTTP store server is available on env.STRATUMN_STORE_URL or http://store:5000. var storeHttpClient = Agent.storeHttpClient(process.env.STRATUMN_STORE_URL || 'http://store:5000');

+// Create an HTTP fossilizer client to fossilize segments.
+// Assumes an HTTP fossilizer server is available on env.STRATUMN_FOSSILIZER_URL or http://fossilizer:6000. var fossilizerHttpClient = Agent.fossilizerHttpClient(process.env.STRATUMN_FOSSILIZER_URL || 'http://fossilizer:6000');

-// Create an agent from the actions and the store client. var agent = Agent.create(actions, storeHttpClient, { agentUrl: 'http://localhost:3000' });
+// Create an agent from the actions, the store client, and the fossilizer client. var agent = Agent.create(actions, storeHttpClient, fossilizerHttpClient, {
+  agentUrl: 'http://localhost:3000',               // the agent needs to know its root URL,
+  salt: process.env.STRATUMN_SALT || Math.random() // change to a unique salt
+});

 // Creates an HTTP server for the agent with CORS enabled. var agentHttpServer = Agent.httpServer(agent, { cors: {} });